Franciscus Patricius: First attempts to secure livelihood (1554–1560)

 In 1554, Patricius had to return to Cres because of a lengthy dispute over the inheritance of his uncle Giovanni Giorgio.
-The spell at Cress, which was characterized by illness, isolation and the family conflict.
+Patricius's time at Cres was characterized by illness, isolation, and family conflict.
 At that time he apparently belonged to the spiritual class - at least until 1560.
-He tried unsuccessfully to secure his livelihood in the long term To get home to an ecclesiastical.
-After this failure, he went to Rome in 1556, but his efforts for a benefice also failed there.
-Then he moved to Venice.
-The young scholar unsuccessfully sought employment at the glamorous courtyard of the house Este in Ferrara.
-After all, he gained a foothold in the Venetian humanist circles: he joined the Accademia della Fama, a scholarly community in which he found like-minded people.
+He was unsuccessful in finding a living through an ecclesiastical position.
+After this failure, he went to Rome in 1556, but his efforts for a benefice also failed.
+After moving to Venice, the young scholar unsuccessfully sought employment at the courtyard of the house Este in Ferrara.
+At last Patricius was able to gain a foothold in the Venetian humanist circles by joining the scholarly community, Accademia della Fama.

 Activities in Cyprus (1560-1568)

 In 1560, Patricius entered the service of the Venetian patrician Giorgio Contarini.
-While initially tutoring his employer in Aristotelian ethics.
-Patricius soon won Contarini's trust and was given an important assignment: he was sent to Cyprus to inspect and then report on the family property, which was administered by a brother of Contarini.
+While initially tutoring his employer in Aristotelian ethics, Patricius soon won Contarini's trust and was sent to Cyprus to inspect and report on the family property, which was administered by Contarini's brother.
 When he described the situation on his return in the summer of 1562, Contarini sent him again to Cyprus and gave him authorization to carry out measures for improvement.
-As the new administrator, Patricius ensured by Melioration a significant increase in the value of the land, which could now be used for growing cotton.
+As the new administrator, Patricius ensured by melioration a significant increase in the value of the land, which could now be used for growing cotton.
 However, the measures required were costly and poor harvests also reduced income, so that the client could not be satisfied.
 Contarini's Cypriot relatives, who Patricius discredited with his report, took this opportunity to take revenge and to blame the administrator on the head of the family.
 When Patricius's justification was not accepted, he asked to be released in 1567.

 Patricius initially stayed in Cyprus.
 He now entered the service of the Catholic Archbishop of Nicosia, the Venetian Filippo Mocenigo, who entrusted him with the administration of the villages belonging to the Archdiocese.
 But in 1568, with the island under Turkish threat, he left the island with the archbishop and went to Venice.
 In retrospect, he saw the years in Cyprus as lost time.
 After all, he used the stay in the Greek-speaking world for an important humanistic concern: he searched for Greek manuscripts with considerable success, which he then bought or had written down, or perhaps even copied himself.